Captains and the Branch Presidency

 Introduction – Organization Structure

 A limited partner is the basic organized unit in a community.
 A limited partner is an individual who resides within, has a business in the community, and has invested at least US $20,000 of their net worth in the community.
 Limited partners are usually above 18 years old and are mentally, physically, financially, and legally responsible.
-Children under 18 and adults who have another limited partner or partners as their legal “guardians” are “dependents.”
+Children under 18 and adults who have another limited partner or partners as their legal “guardians” are “dependents” (dependents have granted power of attorney to their guardians, whoo must be limited partners).
 They are counted in the community’s overall population.
 Together, limited partners and dependents are referred to as participants.

-Ten limited partners, who are from the same demographic group and live in the same apartment, form a group.
-A captain serves each group.
-An apartment has four groups representing the main demographic groups of the community.
-The four captains from each group form a branch presidency.
+The participants who occupy one floor in an apartment building forms a unit, and are served by a captain.
+Each unit comprises of limited partners, from all the four demographic groups, and their dependents.
+With four apartment floors, each building forms a branch with four units.
+The four captains from each unit form a branch presidency.
 A branch presidency serves a whole apartment of around 40 limited partners and their legal dependents.
 On average, each limited partner is responsible for 1.5 legal dependents.
 Therefore, a branch is composed of approximately 100 individuals.

 Four villages form a district.
-Each district is served by three district presidencies, each with four positions.
-The three presidencies, comprising 12 people, constitute the district board.
-Twenty-four districts form a NewVistas community, with a population of around 96,000 people.
-Going by this description, the community is served by 3,840 captains.
+Each district is served by three district presidencies, each from an agency in the District Bureau – Health and Nutrition, Life Planning, and Recreation and the Arts.
+The three presidencies, of 12 presidents each, form a district board.
+Twenty-four districts form a NewVistas community, with a population of around 100,000 people.
+Going by this description, the community is served by 3,840 captains – 24 districts = 96 villages = 960 branches, so there are 960*4 = 3,840 captains). .

 Who are the captains?